5 Key Factors That Make ROVs Ideal for Mine Countermeasures

 Deep Trekker is proud to provide mission-ready submersible remotely operated vehicles (ROVs) to the defense industry.

-Applications such as target location, identification and payload delivery in salvage operations, critical infrastructure inspection, ship husbandry, and damage control/battle damage assessment are greatly simplified and much safer using Deep Trekker’s simple, capable, and reliable platforms.
+Applications such as target location and identification in salvage operations, critical infrastructure inspection, ship husbandry, and damage assessment are greatly simplified and much safer using Deep Trekker’s simple, capable, and reliable platforms.

 More specifically, submersible ROVs can be incredibly valuable for mine countermeasure operations.
-ROVs provide a safe and effective alternative to divers when it comes to finding, classifying and destroying underwater mines.
+ROVs provide a safe and effective alternative to divers when it comes to finding and classifying underwater mines.

 Why Deep Trekker for Defense